USDA-ARS-GBRU/ml-training-site/_tutorials/software.md

 ---
 title: "Software to install before the microbiome workshop"
-excerpt: "Instructions for installing the required tutorial software in Windows, Mac and Ubuntu machines"
+excerpt: "Instructions for installing the required tutorial software on Windows, Mac and Ubuntu machines"
 layout: single
 author: "Adam Rivers"

 ---
 {% include toc %}
 Most of the tutorials that will be done at the microbiome workshop will be done remotely on Ceres, the high-performance computer, but some basic software is needed to connect and visualize the data we will be generating.
-If you do not have administrator rights on your computer you may need to ask a departmental IT specialist to install a few programs for you before the meeting.
+If you do not have administrator rights on your computer you may need to ask a departmental IT specialist to install Docker for you before the meeting.
+All other programs should be usable without administrator rights.
 Instructions for major operating systems are listed below.

 # Windows: